solosage1/anyprice-oracle/EIP.md

 ### Beacon Chain Root as Oracle (EIP-4788)

-An emerging piece of the interoperability puzzle is EIP-4788, which will expose the Ethereum beacon chain's state root inside the EVM consensys.io
+An emerging piece of the interoperability puzzle is EIP-4788, which will expose the Ethereum beacon chain's state root (specifically, the previous beacon-block root, typically one epoch or ≈ 4–12 min old) inside the EVM consensys.io
 .
 In essence,
 EIP-4788 is an enshrined oracle for Ethereum's consensus state